kendricktan/uni_meals_r/READ_ME.md

 To do:
 	High Priority:
 		GPS coordinates to search restaurants
-		Check if user has reviewed
 		'I find this review useful'
 		If user is not logged in and tries to do stuff that requires them to log in (e.g. heart food), sign them up